top of page

 Conservationist John Muir engendered a love of nature in the common man -- and in presidents.

-We appreciate the Roosevelts' vision and that of naturalist John Muir.
-He guided Teddy Roosevelt into the wilderness of Yosemite, and friends said it marked Teddy for life.
+We appreciate the Roosevelts' vision and that of naturalist John Muir who guided Teddy Roosevelt into the wilderness of Yosemite for an overnight trip.
+Friends said it marked Teddy for life and led to his deep commitment to preserving park land for the people.

 Glacier Park's wonders -- more than a day trip

-OUR NATURALIST friends knew a single day -- or three -- couldn't do justice to a national park.
-Yet FDR's few hours more than 80 years ago inspired a stirring radio address about Glacier's wonders.
+OUR NATURALIST friends, Teddy Roosevelt, FDR and Muir -- knew a single day -- or three -- couldn't do justice to a national park.
+Yet FDR's few hours more than 80 years ago inspired a stirring radio address about Glacier's wonders and still encourages international visits.
+He told friends he was inspired by Teddy's impressions and wanted to see for himself.

 Try to stay a week or at least four or five days.
 If you only have a couple days, though, savor a national park visit to encourage an encore visit.